alanrogers/legofit/src/README.md

 patterns to estimate the history of population size, subdivision, and gene flow.
 The package consists of the following programs

-* @ref axt2raf "axt2raf" reads an axt file and writes a file in raf format.
+- @ref axt2raf "axt2raf" reads an axt file and writes a file in raf format.

-* @ref bepe "bepe" calculates the "bootstrap estimate of prediction error (Efron and Tibshirani, 1993).
+- @ref bepe "bepe" calculates the "bootstrap estimate of prediction error" (Efron and Tibshirani, 1993).

-* @ref booma "booma" does bootstrap model averaging (Buckland et al. Biometrics, 53(2):603-618).
+- @ref booma "booma" does bootstrap model averaging (Buckland et al. Biometrics, 53(2):603-618).

-* @ref clic "clic" calculates the "composite likelihood information criterion" (Varin and Vidoni, 2005).
+- @ref clic "clic" calculates the "composite likelihood information criterion" (Varin and Vidoni, 2005).

-* @ref bootci "bootci.py" reads a flat file to generate bootstrap confidence intervals.
+- @ref bootci "bootci.py" reads a flat file to generate bootstrap confidence intervals.

-* @ref daf "daf" writes genetic data into the ".daf" format, which is used by @ref tabpat "tabpat".
+- @ref daf "daf" writes genetic data into the ".daf" format, which is used by @ref tabpat "tabpat".

-* @ref diverg "diverg.py" compares two distributions of site pattern frequencies, using the Kullback-Leibler (KL) divergence.
+- @ref diverg "diverg.py" compares two distributions of site pattern frequencies, using the Kullback-Leibler (KL) divergence.

-* @ref flatfile "flatfile.py" reads a list of legofit output files and writes a flat file with a row for each legofit file and a column for each parameter.
+- @ref flatfile "flatfile.py" reads a list of legofit output files and writes a flat file with a row for each legofit file and a column for each parameter.

-* @ref flatpat "flatpat.py" reads a list of files containing site pattern frequencies.
+- @ref flatpat "flatpat.py" reads a list of files containing site pattern frequencies.
 These may include the output of tabulation programs such as sitepat, scrmpat, and simpat, or the output of legofit or legosim.
 Writes a flat file with a column for each site pattern and a row for each input file.

-* @ref joinraf "joinraf" joins several raf files line by line to make a new raf file.
+- @ref joinraf "joinraf" joins several raf files line by line to make a new raf file.

-* @ref legofit "legofit" estimates parameters from site pattern counts.
+- @ref legofit "legofit" estimates parameters from site pattern counts.

-* @ref legosim "legosim" predicts site pattern counts from assumptions about population history.
+- @ref legosim "legosim" predicts site pattern counts from assumptions about population history.

-* @ref legotree "legotree.py" makes a graph from a .lgo file.
+- @ref legotree "legotree.py" makes a graph from a .lgo file.

-* @ref ms2sim "ms2sim" reads the output of the [ms][] coalescent simulator and rewrites it in "sim" format, which can be piped to
+- @ref ms2sim "ms2sim" reads the output of the [ms][] coalescent simulator and rewrites it in "sim" format, which can be piped to
   @ref simpat "simpat" to tabulate site pattern frequencies.

-* @ref pclgo "pclgo" reads legofit output files produced from simulation or bootstrap replicates and re-expresses free variables in terms of principal components.
+- @ref pclgo "pclgo" reads legofit output files produced from simulation or bootstrap replicates and re-expresses free variables in terms of principal components.

-* @ref raf "raf" writes genetic data into the ".raf" format, which is used by @ref sitepat "sitepat".
+- @ref raf "raf" writes genetic data into the ".raf" format, which is used by @ref sitepat "sitepat".

-* @ref rafdaf "rafdaf" reads several ".raf" files and writes derived allele frequencies for each position in the genome.
+- @ref rafdaf "rafdaf" reads several ".raf" files and writes derived allele frequencies for each position in the genome.

-* @ref resid "resid" prints site pattern frequencies or residuals, optionally deleting some population labels and/or mapping multiple population labels into single labels.
+- @ref resid "resid" prints site pattern frequencies or residuals, optionally deleting some population labels and/or mapping multiple population labels into single labels.

-* @ref scrmpat "scrmpat" tabulates site patterns from output generated by the [scrm][] coalescent simulator.
+- @ref scrmpat "scrmpat" tabulates site patterns from output generated by the [scrm][] coalescent simulator.

-* @ref simpat "simpat" tabulates site patterns from the output of `ms2sim` or [msprime][].
+- @ref simpat "simpat" tabulates site patterns from the output of `ms2sim` or [msprime][].

-* @ref sitepat "sitepat" reads ".raf" files for several populations, tabulates "nucleotide site patterns" (explained below), and generates moving-blocks bootstrap replicates.
+- @ref sitepat "sitepat" reads ".raf" files for several populations, tabulates "nucleotide site patterns" (explained below), and generates moving-blocks bootstrap replicates.

-* @ref tabpat "tabpat" reads ".daf" files for several populations, tabulates "nucleotide site patterns" (explained below), and generates moving-blocks bootstrap replicates.
+- @ref tabpat "tabpat" reads ".daf" files for several populations, tabulates "nucleotide site patterns" (explained below), and generates moving-blocks bootstrap replicates.